-Sitting on the brink of total technological transformation, the manufacturing industry is set to triple by 2025.
-Leaps being made in automation, robotics and IoT technologies have triggered an evolutionary journey towards the Fourth Industrial Revolution – nevertheless, a major barrier still stands in the way for companies seeking to capitalise on the opportunity technology presents.
+Sitting on the brink of total technological transformation, the manufacturing industry is set to treble in the next five years.
+Leaps being made in automation, AI, robotics and IoT technologies have triggered an evolutionary journey towards the Fourth Industrial Revolution – nevertheless, a major barrier still stands in the way for companies seeking to capitalise on the opportunity technology presents.

 Call it a talent deficit, a brain-drain or a skills shortage, the manufacturing industry is in dire need of people to take it forward.
 Yet, as we have seen with the tech sector in recent years, the industry has an opportunity to tap into a pool of talent that it has historically left behind.
 Whether it’s at entry or leadership level, manufacturing must increase the appeal of the sector to the 50 per cent of the population who could prove to be the solution to the persistent skills problem – women.

 While certain firms have taken steps to rebalance the scales in the sector, manufacturing on the whole is still a male-dominated industry.
 Of course, we know addressing the skills gap isn’t as easy as simply recruiting more women – in order for this to even be an option, firms must identify the root cause of industry’s diversity problem, and it all starts with culture.
 Rather than starting backwards with messaging and social media campaigns, leaders must work to create a culture where unique strengths are celebrated; they must go beyond policy-setting to find new and creative ways of encouraging women towards a career in modern manufacturing.